 The use of DNA testing in the criminal justice system continues to become more refined, but it’s not the only application—you can also use it to identify paternal relationships.
 Part of your DNA comes from your father, and a DNA test can compare two people’s DNA to see if there is a familial relationship.

 If you need DNA testing services, the team at Oschmann Employee Screening Services can help.
-We also specialize in drug testing in Arizona.
+We are also a national provider of drug & alcohol testing and employee background check services with offices in Tucson, AZ and Phoenix, AZ.
 Be sure to visit our website if you are interested in learning more about our business today.